 Curly Girl Hair Method: Step by Step with Pictures

-While doing this method, I have found that my curls are more defined, have a cool bounce and last longer than other methods that I have tried.
+While doing this method, I find that my curls are more defined, have a cool bounce, and last longer than other methods that I have tried.
 So, without further ado, here’s how I go about my routine… with pictures!

 I do this once a week and for me it always falls on a Friday.